allenai/dolma/docs/getting-started.md

 usage: dolma [command] [options]

 Command line interface for the DOLMa dataset processing toolkit

 positional arguments:
   {dedupe,mix,tag,list,stat,tokens}
-    dedupe          Deduplicate documents or
-                    paragraphs using a bloom
-                    filter.
-    mix             Mix documents from multiple
+    dedupe              Deduplicate documents or paragraphs using a bloom filter. mix                 Mix documents from multiple streams.
-                    streams.
-    tag             Tag documents or spans of
+    tag                 Tag documents or spans of documents using one or more taggers.
+For a list of available taggers, run `dolma list`. list                List available taggers.
-                    documents
-                    using one or more taggers.
-                    For a list of available
-                    taggers, run `dolma list`.
-    list            List available taggers.
-    stat            Analyze the distribution
-                    of attributes values in a
+    stat                Analyze the distribution of attributes values in a dataset. tokens              Tokenize documents using the provided tokenizer.
-                    dataset.
-    tokens          Tokenize documents using
-                    the provided tokenizer.

 options:
-  -h, --help        Show this help message
+  -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                    and exit
-  -c CONFIG, --config CONFIG
-                    Path to configuration
+                        Path to configuration optional file
-                    optional file
 ```

 The CLI supports six commands: `dedupe`, `mix`, `tag`, `list`, `stat`, and `tokens`.